 If this was the case, then there was good reason to be concerned about the implications of the 'crimes against peace' charge for the 'dominated' nations.
-Pal drew particular attention to the American chief prosecutor Robert Jackson's statement at the Nuremberg Tribunal that 'whatever grievances a nation may have, however objectionable it finds the status quo, aggressive warfare is an illegal means for settling those grievances or for altering those conditions'.100 In other words, aggressive wars were treasonable acts against the international order.
+Pal drew particular attention to the American chief prosecutor Robert Jackson's statement at the Nuremberg Tribunal that, 'whatever grievances a nation may have, however objectionable it finds the status quo, aggressive warfare is an illegal means for settling those grievances or for altering those conditions'.
+In other words, aggressive wars were treasonable acts against the international order.
 This, as Pal recognised, was effectively a call for the paralysis of international affairs, and by implication the criminalisation of the struggle against colonialism.
-He considered this too high a price to pay for mere security, because, he wrote, the dominated nations 'cannot be made to submit to eternal
+He considered this too high a price to pay for mere security, because, he

-96 Duke (9 October 1946): 306-FEA (1946), National Archives of India (NAI).
+54 National Archives of India (hereafter, NAI), 306-FEA (1946), Duke (9 October 1946).

-97 IMTFE, Pal Dissent, vol. 105, p.
-103. For a more detailed appraisal of Pal's position, see Sellars, 'Crimes against peace', pp. 236-238, 250-251.
+55 IMTFE, Pal Dissent, vol. 105, 103.
+For a more detailed appraisal of Pal's position, see Sellars, 'Crimes against peace', 236-8, 250-1.